College of Nursing Vision & History

 - Life-Long Learning: Learning is a continuous, life-long process of involving, instructing, motivating, and changing students, faculty, staff, patients, and the community for the betterment of health and well being.

 - Diversity: Diversity is the recognition and inclusion of human variation in the education and care of individuals, families, communities, and nations.
-Nurses strive for equity and cultural effectiveness in health service access, content, and quality of care to end discrimination and disparities in health outcomes.
+Nurses strive for equity and cultural effectiveness in health service access, content, and quality of care to improve health outcomes.

-- Service: Service is a commitment to participate in organizational activities and processes that benefit the college, university, institutions, communities, and the profession.
-Service is viewed as essential to developing, maintaining, and sustaining the structure and relationships that are critical to the profession.
+- Service: Service is a commitment to participate in organizational activities and processes that benefit the college, university, health care institutions, communities, and the profession.
+Service is viewed as essential to developing, maintaining, and sustaining the structure and relationships that are critical to the profession and that impact health care policy.

 - Caring: Caring is central to the health and healing processes, and is intrinsic in the therapeutic nature of person-centered care.
 Caring is predicated upon mutual respect and treating all persons in a just and unbiased manner.